utPLSQL/utPLSQL/docs/userguide/coverage.md

 ##Running unite tests with coverage
 Using code coverage functionality is as easy as using any other [reporter](reporters.md) for utPLSQL project.
 All you need to do is run your tests from your preferred SQL tool and save the outcomes of reporter to a file.
 All you need to do, is pass the constructor of the reporter to your `ut.run`

+Example:
 ```sql
 begin
   ut.run(ut_coverage_html_reporter());